Dedicated to the men and women whose century of labor helped build the community we know and appreciate today

 "Bright Futures"

-Also on first day of priming, around the corner came a group supporting a "Heart Walk".
+On first day of priming, around the corner came a group supporting a "Heart Walk".
 Talk about a good omen!
 Karma?

 Courtesy of Pat Sparling Photography